janclod/voltage_clamp_correction_tool/README.md

-# voltage_clamp_correction_tool
+# Voltage clamp correction tool
-Simple tool to correct voltage clamp error in electrophysiology data.
+Simple Python-based tool to correct voltage clamp error in electrophysiology data.

 This works is based on the paper: